lu-w/topllet/module-tcq/README.md

 The temporal query functionality of `openllet` is executed like this:

-`openllet temporal-query -q query.tcq aboxes.kbs`
+`openllet temporal-query -c catalog-v001.xml -q simple.tcq abox.kbs`

 The example files can be found in `../examples/src/main/resources/data/tcq`.
 Just navigate to the folder and execute `openllet temporal-query` for a quick demo.